 The Paul S. Sarbanes Ecosystem Restoration Project at Poplar Island (Poplar Island) is an international model for the beneficial use of dredged material located in the mid-Chesapeake Bay.
 The US Army Corps of Engineers and MDOT MPA began the project to restore Poplar Island in the 1990s.
-In 1996, less than five acres remained of the 1,140 acres that were documented in 1847.
+In 1996, only five acres remained of the 1,140 acres that were documented in 1847.
 About 100 residents called the Poplar Island town of Valliant home in the 1800s.
 By the 1920s, all of the residents had left due to erosion.
 The island then became a hunting retreat that welcomed both President Franklin D. Roosevelt and President Harry S. Truman.
-The first dredged material was placed in 2001; the island now receives approximately 2 million cubic yards (mcy) of dredged material each year, drawn from the approach channels to the Baltimore Harbor and C&D Canal southern approach channels.
-The Poplar Island project will restore approximately 1,715 acres of habitat consisting of 776 acres of tidal wetlands (low marsh and high marsh habitat), 829 acres of upland habitat, and a 110-acre open water embayment.
-At completion, the project will allow for the placement of approximately 70 mcy of dredged material.
+EXPANSION The first dredged material was placed in 2001; the island now receives approximately 2 million cubic yards (mcy) of dredged material each year, drawn from the approach channels to the Baltimore Harbor and C&D Canal southern approach channels.
+In 2017, an expansion project began to increase the site's placement capacity and create approximately 1,715 acres of restored habitat consisting of 776 acres of tidal wetlands (low marsh and high marsh habitat), 829 acres of upland habitat, open water ponds, and a 110-acre open water embayment.

-LOCATION In the Chesapeake Bay in Talbot County off Tilghman Island 1,715 ACRES Original Capacity: 69.8 mcy Capacity (69.8 mcy) will be reached By 2032/2033 dredging cycle
+LOCATION In the Chesapeake Bay in Talbot County off Tilghman Island 1,140 ACRES \ Original Capacity: 39.5 mcy Capacity (69.8 mcy) will be reached By 2032/2033 dredging cycle